kingston/ExAuth/README.md

 -----

 ExAuth is completely unaffiliated with Stanford University and licensed under the MIT License.
 I haven't done a complete security audit of the code so can't guarantee anything, other than it has worked for me.

+If you wish to run the automated tests, you must fill in the TEST_USER setting with a valid SUNetID.